 NACo is opposed to shifting the burden from noise caused by federal facilities and federal actions to counties without adequate financial and technical resources.

 ENVIRONMENT, ENERGY AND LAND USE RESOLUTIONS

-Resolution on the EPA and the Corps' Waters of the U.S. Definition Rulemaking
+Resolution on the Environmental Protection Agency's Final Waters of the U.S. Rule